unhcr-americas/ageingonthemove/README.md

  1. After data collection in [kobotoolbox](https://kobo.unhcr.org) and one data has been deposited and documented on [RIDL](https://ridl.unhcr.org/), an __initial data crunching report__ can be generated.
 This can be done with [koboloadeR](https://unhcr.github.io/koboloadeR/docs/).
 Ideally both the data crunching notebook source (i.e Rmd file) and output (i.e. html, docx or pptx) should also be recorded in RIDL.

  2. The Data analysis expert should then select from within the initial crunching report, the specific figures/charts that are more likely to generate interesting joint data interpretation and compile a new refined & smaller notebook to output some __joint data interpretation presentation material__.
-The content of the notebook should take in consideration the data literacy levels of the particpants to the data intepretation sessions.
+The content of the notebook should take in consideration the data literacy levels of the participants to the data interpretation sessions.

  3. Joint data interpretation sessions are key to establish common understanding, compensate lack of evidence with expert judgment, resolve inconsistencies in the data, agree on priorities and develop likely scenarios/programmatic recommendations.
 All steps are well explained in this [video from IFRC](https://www.youtube.com/watch?v=0jE-Y7g88K4&feature=youtu.be&t=2305).
 The output of the session are __data interpretation notes__ that can be included back in the notebook used to create the initial presentation and archived in [UNHCR Internal Analysis repo](http://analysis.unhcr.org).
 A last round of comments, regional peer review and validation than can be organized directly through the [UNHCR Internal Analysis repo](http://analysis.unhcr.org)